Touchpoint: Application area

 Return on Investment-oriented management aims to augment and optimize the effect and cost-benefit ratio of internal and external processes.
 As of 2011 a single communication channel seldom provides high-impact reach to all target-persons.
-This includes customer relationship management, buying and selling channels, distribution, service, internal and external communication, human resource management, and process-optimisation programmes.
+This includes customer relationship management, buying and selling channels, distribution, service, internal and external communication, human resource management, and process-optimization programs.
 Transactions take place across multiple divisions and touchpoints that span the whole value chain of a company.
-For example, transactions may be made through classic advertising, intranet, or call centres, or through sales staff at the point of sale.
+For example, transactions may be made through classic advertising, intranet, or call centers, or through sales staff at the point of sale.
 Precise measurements taken at all touchpoints, accompanied by a systematic management of them, leads to an impact-oriented performance improvement of a brand's management.

 Touchpoint analysis

 The benefit of touchpoint analysis is that, while comprehending all relevant media and departments, it filters and measures all the relevant contact points from the target customer's view.
 Touchpoint management allows companies to optimize all the interactions with the existing and potential customers, the internal communications and process management.